Crispy, Homemade Oven-Baked French Fries

 Slightly adapted from The America’s Test Kitchen Family Cookbook

 A note on potatoes: Russets are most often cited as the best frying potato.
-Unlike many potatoes, russets will release their starch (which is what causes potatoes to absorb oil) upon being soaked or rinsed.
-I’ve had success with russets but also with a handful of others, including salem, red chieftain, and kuka gold.
+Unlike many potatoes, Russets will release their starch (which is what causes potatoes to absorb oil) upon being soaked or rinsed.
+I’ve had success with Russets but also with a handful of others from our CSA and the farmers’ market, including Salem, Red Chieftain, and Kuka Gold.

 Ingredients